 The Eastern Black-and-White Colobus Monkey (Colobus guereza) comes from eastern Africa, in countries such as Kenya, Rwanda, Sudan, Tanzania, Uganda, and Ethiopia.
+Colobus means docked, which refers to their stump, or short, thumb.

 The Eastern Black-and-White Colobus Monkey is large, black and white, with a very long hairy tail.